Title: Designation of Funds as Donation/Gift or Grant/Sponsored Program

 - Gift or donation is irrevocable.

-Note, income and/or gifts from contractors or vendors doing business with the university should be specifically reviewed to determine any business relationship and the extent to which, if any, those dollars meet the definition of a gift or donation.
+Funds or any other items of value from contractors or vendors doing business with the university should be specifically reviewed to determine any business relationship and the extent to which, if any, those dollars meet the definition of a gift or donation.

 Funding for programs or projects determined to be gifts or donations are processed through University Advancement’s Gift Accounting Department and are managed through the university or a foundation affiliated with the university.

 Grants/Sponsored Projects: A sponsored project is a research, public service, or scholarly activity with a defined scope of work and a set of objectives supported by external funds.
-If any one of the following characteristics describes the activity – either as a proposal or an award – the funds are a sponsored project and must be processed through and managed by OSP.
+If any one of the following characteristics describes the activity – either as a proposal or an award – the funds are related to a sponsored project and must be processed through and managed by OSP.

 - Sponsor is the federal, state, or local government or an entity that has been established to distribute funds originating from a governmental entity.